cs440lang/lectures/slides/10-typeinfer.md

 # The Hindley-Milner Type System

-We have replicated the *Hindley–Milner* (HM) type system, which provides a foundation for polymorphic type inference:
+We have now replicated the *Hindley–Milner* (HM) type system, which provides a foundation for polymorphic type inference:

 <!-- incremental_lists: true -->

 - Every well-typed expression has a *principal type scheme* (the most general type).

+- Let-generalization and variable instantiation support *parametric polymorphism*

 - Type inference can be fully automated, without explicit annotation ("Algorithm W")